pingcap/docs-tidb-operator/en/deploy-on-gcp-gke.md

 > **Note:**
 >
 > In the regional cluster, the nodes are created in 3 zones.
-Therefore, after scaling out, the number of nodes is 2 * 3 = 6.
+Therefore, after scaling out, the number of nodes is `2 * 3 = 6`.

-After that, execute `kubectl edit tc basic -n tidb-cluster`, and modify each component's `replicas` to the desired number of replicas.
+After that, execute `kubectl edit tc basic -n tidb-cluster` and modify each component's `replicas` to the desired number of replicas.
 The scaling-out process is then completed.

 For more information on managing node pools, refer to [GKE Node pools](https://cloud.google.com/kubernetes-engine/docs/concepts/node-pools).